difli/couchbase-to-astradb-migration/README.md

 ## Conclusion

 This project demonstrates a successful migration from a Couchbase backend to Astra DB, incorporating vector search capabilities while maintaining compatibility with an existing frontend.
-It highlights the importance of understanding SDK specifics (especially previews), adapting to API differences, and carefully managing data migration when incorporating features like vector embeddings.